-But flexibility isn’t the only reason: many also find professional fulfilment in the diversity of flexible work.
+But flexibility isn’t the only reason: many also find professional fulfilment in the diversity of flex work.
 Pursuing a variety of jobs is not only interesting, it can make the act of work more meaningful.
 This last factor might be more surprising, but it is not to be overlooked.
 Who wouldn’t want to feel fulfilled in their work?

 Tapping into the flexible workforce

 With the benefits of hiring flexible workers becoming clear, businesses are looking for the best approach to finding reliable temporary staff.
 While traditional agencies still have an important role to play in the world of staffing, new entrants such as Coople are making the whole HR and recruiting experience much easier and faster for employers and workers alike.
 Even more importantly, they truly put workers in control of their time.
 For that reason, I expect to see continued growth of these app-based employment platforms.
 Aside from enabling quantitative and qualitative matches between employers and employees, the use of rating systems to evaluate both assignment and service quality have helped bring transparency and light to an often opaque landscape.

 However, each new disruption faces its obstacles, and flex work is no exception.
 To unleash its full potential, businesses need to change their attitude towards flexible workers.
 Until they stop viewing flex work as a short-term transaction, they miss out on its potential to serve as a permanent solution that contributes to culture and business success.